NCAR/esds/posts/2021/esds-update-october-2021.md

 ### Matplotlib Questions

 - How do you adjust the colorbar size, spacing?
-  - Suggested adding to the `pad` arguement
+  - Suggested adding to the `pad` argument
 - How to plot a basic map using matplotlib?
   - Suggested checking out the [Cartopy Content on the Pythia Foundations Page](https://foundations.projectpythia.org/core/cartopy/cartopy.html)
 - How do you adjust the colorbar?